 Diabetes Medication Administration Form

-- Give your school the Diabetes MAF by July 13, 2018.
-This form gives your school important information about your child’s diabetes, treatment, and symptoms.
+- This form gives your school important information about your child’s diabetes, treatment, and symptoms.
 It also allows your child to have blood sugar levels checked, and take prescribed medicine (like insulin and glucagon) at school.

 Bring your child’s prescribed medicine and equipment to school.

 - Medicine must be labeled, unopened, and in its original container.

 Important Information for Healthcare Providers